-There are so many modern hotels across Fukuoka offering creature comforts like mini bars and swimming pools.
+There are so many modern and luxury hotels across Fukuoka offering creature comforts like mini bars and swimming pools.
 But, there is also the ryokan, the traditional inns which historically were established in the Edo period for samurai to rest while on their travels.
 Why do people still love the ryokan, where you have to sleep on the floor, share a bath with other guests, and obey certain rules about when you can wear your shoes?

 From the ryokan, you have the option of heading out to explore the nearby coastline.
 A supermarket is also just 1 kilometre (.6 miles) away, and there is an on-site restaurant, serving authentic Japanese cuisine for dinner.